raphamorim/rioterm.com/docs/features/adaptive-theme.md

 ### Adaptive theme

-Rio support theme based on the system theme (light and dark).
-This configuration only works for Web, MacOS and Windows.
+Rio supports theming based on the system theme (light and dark).
+This works on Web, macOS, Windows, and Linux (Wayland and X11, where it follows the XDG Desktop Portal `color-scheme` preference).

 ```toml
 [adaptive-theme]